GCFusa97/GCFusa97/README.md

 - 👋 Hi, I’m @GCFusa97
-- 👀 I’m interested in learning web development
+- 👀 I’m interested in learning web development, and also I have some UNIX knowledge
 - 🌱 I’m currently learning Angular, JavaScript, HTML and CSS.
 On the long term, my plan is to continue with front-end technologies Angular/React.
 - 📫 How to reach me -> you can on my e-mail adress : george.fusa97@yahoo.com